csakaszamok/catapult/README.md

 You can easily separate your depoyment logic and your release packages.

 # Why catapult?
-According to wikipedia, catapult is a tool to delivery packages to remote places, thus it can be ideal tool for deploying.
+According to wikipedia, catapult is a tool to delivery packages to remote places, thus it can be ideal tool for deployment.

 # Install
 It's easy, just install capatult role under your roles folder.